From Contractor Gantt Charts to an Integrated Master Schedule

 Cadence is Key

 Status must be simple, repeatable, and timely.
-A program cadence that aligns contractor updates into a rhythm builds confidence with stakeholders and prevents surprises.
+A project cadence that aligns contractor updates into a rhythm builds confidence with stakeholders and prevents surprises.

 Closing Insight